indexsupply/golden-axe/fe/src/static/docs/index.md

 ```

-## `POST /add-chain` {#add-chain .reference }

-This is a chain provider API and requires authentication.
-Please email [support@indexsupply.com](mailto:support@indexsupply.com) if you'd like to programmatically add chains to be indexed.
+## White Label API {#white-label-api .reference}

+Index Supply can be white labeled.
+Please reach out to setup an account: [support@indexsupply.com](mailto:support@indexsupply.com)

+APIs require an provisioning key that will be established out-of-band.

-The authentication is basic authentication that uses the user portion of the field to store a secret.
-The Authorization header should be base64 encoded per the RFC 7617.
+Authentication is *http basic authentication* with the provisioning key set in the user portion of the authorzation header.
+The Authorization header should be base64 encoded per RFC 7617.
+For example: `curl https://$secret:@www.indexsupply.net`.

+All requests should be sent to: `www.indexsupply.net` Normal, user based api traffic is sent to `api.indexsupply.net`.

+### POST /wl/add-chain {#add-chain .whitelabel}

-JSON Request fields
+**JSON Request Fields**

 | Field       | Type    | Description                                |
 |-------------|---------|---------------------                       |